tarantool/tarantool-ruby/README.md

 # About

-Its ruby client for [Tarantool Key-Value Storage](http://github.com/mailru/tarantool).
+Its ruby client for [Tarantool](http://github.com/tarantool/tarantool).

 # Install